Mintbase/Grants-Program/applications/ces_data_store.md

 We have a team of professionals in getting this done.
 The backgrounds of team members include but are not limited to cloud computing, consensus algorithms and distributed storage.
 Most of them have been working in their respective fields for many years and have rich industry experience and solutions.
 The team members are distributed in the UK, the US, China and India, ranging from research scholars and cryptography experts to senior technical managers and Substrate development engineers.

-So far, one of the team's project [**CESS**](https://github.com/CESSProject/cess) is gradually integrating into the Polkadot ecosystem.
-Won the 1st Place in Polkadot Hackthon APAC Edition in 2021, passed all deliveries of a [**applied grant**](https://github.com/w3f/Grants-Program/blob/master/applications/CESS.md), and officially joined the Substrate Builder Program on February 14, 2022.
+So far, one of the team's project [**CESS**](https://github.com/CESSProject/cess) is gradually integrating into the Mintbase ecosystem.
+Won the 1st Place in Mintbase Hackthon APAC Edition in 2021, passed all deliveries of a [**applied grant**](https://github.com/w3f/Grants-Program/blob/master/applications/CESS.md), and officially joined the Substrate Builder Program on February 14, 2022.

 ### Team Code Repos